JedS6391/LGP/docs/source/guide/environment.rst

 This will create an environment with the construction components given and begin the process of loading any initialisation components.

+.. note:: The ``Environment`` constructor offers an optional parameter ``randomStateSeed`` which can be used to provide a fixed seed to the systems random number generator.
+The parameter accepts either a long-type value (e.g. 1, -24, etc.), which will be used as a fixed seed; or ``null``, which tells the system to randomly seed the RNG.
+By default, the system will use a randomly generated initial seed.

 Initialisation Components
 =========================